Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Case Study: Applying HINA to Model Human-AI Interactions in Small-Group Collaborative Learning

 \subsection{Data Collection and Preprocessing}

-We developed a coding framework, grounded in the CoMPAS model for individual participation in collaborative learning \cite{feng2025compas}, to analyze the collaborative learning processes.
+The dataset for this analysis comprises the complete log of interaction events between students and the GAI chatbot, as well as among students themselves, recorded over the two-week period.
+Each row of the process data represented a single message instance, with columns including `Group info', `user\_id' (the individual sending the message), `utterance' (the raw text content of the message), `engagement codes', and `interaction target' (Peer or AI).
+We developed a coding framework, grounded in the CoMPAS model for individual participation in collaborative learning \citep{feng2025compas}, to analyze the collaborative learning processes.
 The CoMPAS framework includes both individual solidarity participation (including passive participation and active contributions that do not involve interacting with others) and interactive participation (which involves engaging with other group members).
 As this study focuses on students' interactions with AI and their group peers, we use the four dimensions of interactive participation from the CoMPAS framework to analyze group dynamics in AI-assisted collaborative learning.
 This framework categorizes group interactions into four distinct dimensions in collaborative learning: Cognitive -- task-focused knowledge construction; Metacognitive -- process-focused planning and monitoring; Socio-Emotional -- focused rapport building; and Coordinative -- task and resource management.
 In this study, each dimension was operationalized into specific, well-defined codes with clear examples, as detailed in Table \ref{tab:coding}.
 Two trained annotators applied this coding framework to code the complete two-week message log, achieving high inter-rater reliability (Cohen's $k$ = 0.92).
 This data pre-preprocessing enabled a nuanced analysis of the multi-faceted interactions between students and the AI chatbot.